-Figure 7.
-Location of viewing positions at shorter (0.52m) and longer (1m) distances

-The content presented to the user in the trial is a virtual reality three-dimensional scene with a single moving object (Fig. 8).
-In the two-dimensional version of the content, the scene has six and twelve viewing positions.
-From each position, the user can move to two adjacent positions.
-In these positions, stereoscopic top-bottom panoramic videos are generated in the three-dimensional scene, with the right eye at the top and the left eye at the bottom.
-The distance between the left and right cameras is specified at the time of generation as 0,65 mm.
-The distances between the viewing positions are constant and the viewing positions are arranged in a hexagonal and a dihedral pattern.
-In a scene with 6 viewing positions, the distances between them are 1 m and in a scene with 12 viewing positions, the distances between them are 0,52 m (Fig. 7).
-Panoramic videos of viewing positions meet the minimum requirements discussed.
-The videos are generated at a resolution of 3840x3840 pixels at a frame rate of 30 frames per second.
-The duration of the videos generated is 30 seconds at all viewing positions.
-The animation in the scene is 30 seconds long.
-The animation is in the same position in the first and last frames.
-Therefore, the videos can be repeated without causing interference.
-The videos are generated at 12-bit bandwidth.
-The videos used for the transitions between viewing positions are generated by moving the camera from one position to another at a constant rate, every second, throughout the animation (720 videos in total for a 12-position configuration, 360 videos for a 6-position configuration).
+The content presented to the user during the experiments is a VR three-dimensional scene containing a single moving object.
+For presenting the two-dimensional content, the scene has six and twelve viewing positions.
+From each position, the user can move to the two adjacent positions.
+For each position, a stereoscopic top-bottom panoramic video was generated.
+The top part of the video was dedicated to the right eye and the bottom – to the left eye.
+The distance between the left and right cameras, specified at the time of generation, was 0,65 mm.
+The distances between the viewing positions were constant, and the viewing positions were arranged in hexagonal and dihedral patterns.
+In a scene with 6 viewing positions, the distances between them were 1 meter.
+The distances in a scene with 12 viewing positions were 0,52 meters (Fig. 8).
+Panoramic videos of viewing positions conform to the minimum requirements discussed.
+The videos were generated at a resolution of 3840x3840 pixels, using a frame rate of 30 frames per second.
+The duration of the videos generated is 30 seconds for all viewing positions.
+The animation is 30 seconds long as well.
+The animation is made in such a way that it can be repeated (the first and last frames are the same) without causing a jitter.
+The videos were generated at 12-bit bandwidth.
+The videos used for the transitions between viewing positions were generated by moving the camera from one position to another at a constant rate throughout the animation (720 videos in total for a 12-position configuration, 360 videos for a 6-position configuration).